BdR76/CSVLint/docs/readme.md

 	%USERPROFILE%\AppData\Roaming\Notepad++\plugins\config\CSVLint.xml

 You can also change the colors in the "Style Configurator dialog", see menu item `Settings > Style configurator... > Language: CSV Lint`.
-The "CSV Lint" should be near bottom of list.
 If you have a CSV file open you'll immediately see the changes as you edit them.
 Note that selecting a default color scheme in `Setttings` will overwrite any changes made in the Style Configurator dialog.

 About
 -----